greatsuspender/thegreatsuspender/README.md

 ### Integrating with another Chrome extension or app

-This extension has a small external api to allow other extensions to request the suspension of a tab.
+The extension has a small external api to allow other extensions to request the suspension of a tab.
 See [this issue](https://github.com/greatsuspender/thegreatsuspender/issues/276) for more information.
 And please let me know about it so that I can try it out!

 ### Windows Group Policies